blahosyl/dinner-party/README.md

 ### Website design

-As this project is focused on the terminal functionalities rather than HTML/CSS, designing/altering these was an optional extra.
+As this project is focused on Python rather than HTML/CSS, designing/altering the site itself was an optional extra.

 Nevertheless, I chose to lightly alter the provided HTML/CSS code to make the deployed page more unique and appealing to users (as a terminal window on a plain white background is alienating to many people).